A Practice of Jacobs Counsel LLCServing NY · NJ · OH — Vol. 2026

 Spousal Lifetime Access Trusts (SLATs)

 A SLAT is how married couples use today's elevated lifetime exemption without feeling like they are giving up access.
-You fund an irrevocable trust for your spouse and descendants.
-Your spouse is a beneficiary, the trustee can distribute to them, and the assets — including all future appreciation — sit outside both your estate and your spouse's.

 Key Points